magpiesacorvid/AnimalImageGenerator/README.md

 It randomly selects a random animal for you to enjoy, yay!!!

-STEPS!

-1. You need to be LOGGED IN TO GITHUB!
-2. Click "Pick Random Animal"
-3. Run the workflow
-4. Come back here, and enjoy your new animal!
+I can't figure out the buttons, so now a new animal generates every 5 minutes... oooh goodness the suspense is KILLING ME!!!!!!!

 ---

 <!-- START_ANIMAL -->

-## 🐾 Random Animal
+## Your Random Animal Is...

 ### Aardvark (Orycteropus afer)